 We may be able to challenge the manner in which the evidence was obtained, whether the police officer had probable cause to believe you violated the law, whether the search warrant was valid, and whether evidence was handled properly.

 While every case is unique, my commitment to my clients never wavers.
-I will work hard to defend you against allegations of Michigan drug crimes, will try to negotiate a favorable plea bargain or have the case against you dismissed, and will take your case to trial if necessary.
+As your drug lawyer, I will work hard to defend you against allegations of Michigan drug crimes, will try to negotiate a favorable plea bargain or have the case against you dismissed, and will take your case to trial if necessary.

 At Elmen Legal I proudly represent throughout Michigan in Ann Arbor, Saline, Pittsfield Township, Chelsea, or Ypsilanti, in Washtenaw, Wayne, Monroe, Lenawee, Hillsdale, Jackson, Ingham, Livingston, and Oakland Counties.